Squash - Plyometrics

 4. Split squat jump with cycle

+This drill develops starting speed, acceleration and linear change of direction.
 The athlete begins in a split squat position.
-He/she then drives up, the main emphasis coming from the front leg.
+They then drive up, the main emphasis coming from the front leg.
 Mid-jump, the leg positioning is cycled so that the opposite leg comes through to the front and becomes the drive leg for the next repetition.
 This is repeated until the required number of reps is reached.
-This drill develops starting speed, acceleration and linear change of direction.

 5. Barrier hop with 180 degrees turn

 Barriers are formed in a row.
 The athlete hops two-footed over the barriers.
-While clearing each barrier, he/she rotates 180 degrees in alternate directions.
-On clearing the last barrier, the athlete reverses the rotation and traverses back down the row in the same manner until the required number of reps is reached.
+While clearing each barrier, they rotate 180 degrees in alternate directions.
+On clearing the last barrier, the athlete reverses the rotation and traverses back down the row in the same manner until the required reps are reached.
 This drill develops turning speed, ankle stability, vertical jump capacity, horizontal jump capacity and linear change of direction.

 This is an advanced session designed for the elite squash player.
 However, its advantage is that the intensity of each drill can be adapted to suit a particular athlete's specific skill level while retaining the original emphasis.
-The session intensity can be reduced not only by limiting the number of barriers, barrier height or the distance of each hop but also by breaking down each drill to its core movement (for example, removing 180 degrees turn).
+The session intensity can be reduced by limiting the number of barriers, barrier height or the distance of each hop and breaking down each drill to its core movement (for example, removing 180 degrees turn).
 Conversely, the session intensity can be increased by including depth jumps or by adding resistance such as a weighted vest.
 Such variables should be modified for phases of the training calendar, injury potential and the athlete's experience base and level of participation.
 Progression should never be sacrificed for a breakdown in technique; this is counter-productive.